 The Three-Dorm Model

 The 3-dorm model is a stepping stone towards the YAAY Committee's wish to eventually achieve one inclusive sleeping space for all participants and leaders.
-Therefore, we encourage any and all participants who feel comfortable to select the mixed gender dorm.
+Therefore, we encourage all participants, who feel comfortable doing so, to select the mixed gender dorm.

 Participants will be engaged in conversations about respecting the personal space of all people attending the event and will have the opportunity to discuss what that looks like.
 Home Group Leaders and Planning Team Members will be sleeping amongst the participants to provide supervision.
 A Chaplain will also be available for support.

 Thank you for your understanding and patience as we work to build a safe and inclusive community for all.
-If you, participant/parent/guardian, have any questions, do not hesitate to contact the YAAY Program Coordinator, Twila MacNair at email@example.com or 1-204-421-8148 or text/call 1-204-781-8124.
+If you, participant/ parent/ guardian, have any questions, do not hesitate to contact the YAAY Program Coordinator, Twila MacNair.
+TMacNair@united-church.ca or 1-204-421-8148 or text/call 1-204-781-8124.

 Parents, if your child is not with you as you fill in this registration, please make your best guess as to your youth's dorm choice and then after you've registered, you can take more time to discuss the dorm choices.
 Your choice here is not definitive.
 This will just give us an idea of how big a space we should plan for each dorm.
 You will be asked again to check off a dorm choice on the permission/health form that you will hand in upon arrival at the retreat.
 Whatever you choose on the that form will be used in directing your youth to their dorm.